-The 2020 F1 calendar will feature the biggest changes in a long time as new circuits enter, old ones depart, and one or two move around the list.
+The 2020 F1 calendar will feature the biggest changes in a long time as new circuits enter, old ones depart, and one or two move around the schedule.

-Vietnam and the Netherlands come in, while the Brazilian Grand Prix has a new home.
+Vietnam and the Netherlands come in, while the German Grand Prix disappears once again.

 READ MORE: Everything there is to know about F1 2020

-This change should be mirrored in F1 2020.
+These changes should be mirrored in F1 2020 as you go through the seasons.
 The season should start in Australia and end in Abu Dhabi, but in between you could hit Monaco in August or Japan in April.

 It would make seasons feel different, and it would be a great way to utilise any additional tracks like San Marino or Turkey that were added to the game too…

 The three-part intro you got to Formula 2 was nice, and it introduced Devin Butler and Lukas Weber really well, but we want more!

 It would be great if we could start a whole season in F2 and compete next to Nicholas Latifi, Mick Schumacher, and others before going up to F1 for the 2020 season.